These Inspiring Teenage Besties Are The New Face Of The Refugee Crisis

 Natasha Maimba, 14, and Minahil Sarfraz, 15, do a lot of the same things any teen girls do.
-Maimba plays the guitar.
-Sarfraz likes to mug for the camera.
+Sarfraz plays the guitar.
+Minahil likes to mug for the camera.
 They started a band together, but it fell apart before they could play any music.

-But undoubtedly, their favorite thing to do together is try to change the world.
+But undoubtedly, their favourite thing to do together is try to change the world.

 The teens are two of the world's estimated 11 million child refugees and asylum-seekers.
 According to UNICEF, children make up approximately half of the world’s refugees, even though they constitute only one-third of the world’s total population.
 This week, as world leaders gather at the United Nations General Assembly to address the growing refugee crisis, Sarfraz and Maimba are serving as UNICEF Youth Ambassadors.
 Their goal is to make sure the needs of children like them are not forgotten.

-But undoubtedly, their favorite thing to do together is try to change the world.
+But undoubtedly, their favourite thing to do together is try to change the world.

 The teens are two of the world's estimated 11 million child refugees and asylum-seekers.
 According to UNICEF, children make up approximately half of the world’s refugees, even though they constitute only one-third of the world’s total population.
 This week, as world leaders gather at the United Nations General Assembly to address the growing refugee crisis, Sarfraz and Maimba are serving as UNICEF Youth Ambassadors.
 Their goal is to make sure the needs of children like them are not forgotten.